How do I use a condom?

 Condoms are the best way to protect yourself against sexually transmitted infections (STIs) and unwanted pregnancy.

-Condoms are a barrier contraceptive made from latex rubber, a synthetic rubber called polyisoprene, or a very thin plastic called polyurethane.
+Condoms are a barrier contraceptive made from latex rubber, a synthetic rubber called polyisoprene, a very thin plastic called polyurethane, or a synthetic material called nitrile.

 Condoms are available free from: